Nigeria coronavirus: Buhari says lives, livelihoods are priority; cases hit 323 | Africanews

 “So, they stepped out in the name of attacking each other just to create a scene and using the opportunity to steal.
 We have a patrol team and rapid response squad are all over and we have responded.
 We have a number of suspects already in custody.”

-In a similar manner, some persons also looted shops around Ado Odo, Ota and Ifo local government areas of Ogun state, the Cable news portal reported.
+In a similar manner, some persons also looted shops in three local government areas of Ogun state, the Cable news portal reported.

 Meanwhile reports indicate that President Buhari says the lockdown will last for as long as its necessary to combat COVID19.
 Kano State recorded its index case yesterday.
 The state’s preparedness got a boost this week when the NCDC equipped the Aminu Kano Teaching Hospital to test for the virus.